enescaglarr/ML-DL-Projects/Handwritten Digit Recognition using Multiple Machine Learning Models/README.md

 Feel free to explore different aspects of the code and dataset to gain a better understanding of machine learning for image recognition.

-If you have any questions or encounter issues, please don't hesitate to [create an issue](https://github.com/your-username/digit-recognition/issues) in this repository.
+If you have any questions or encounter issues, please don't hesitate to issue in this repository.

 Enjoy exploring handwritten digit recognition using multiple machine learning models!